Clerx

 The result is a practice that runs smoothly without requiring constant presence.

-If you want to see how this could support a more flexible way of practicing law, you can book a short demo.
+If you want to see how this could support a more flexible way of practicing law, book a demo here:

 https://www.clerx.ai/#book-a-demo